 A drug candidate which is, like lonodelestat, an hNE inhibitor, is Chiesi Group's CHF6333, which is also administered via a dry-powder inhaler.
 Chiesi Group completed a phase I clinical trial in healthy volunteers in July 2017.
-A phase Ib clinical trial in patients with CF and in patients with non cystic fibrosis (NCFB) bronchiectasis is currently ongoing, the results of which we expect to be published in the first quarter of 2021.
+A phase Ib clinical trial in patients with CF and in patients with non cystic fibrosis (NCFB) bronchiectasis is currently ongoing.